hazelcast/hazelcast-jet-reference-manual/docs/700_Advanced_Tutorial_-_Inverted_TF-IDF_Index/200_Translating_to_Jet_DAG.md

      width="520"/>

-The choice of edge types into and out of `doc-count` may look suprising, so let's examine it.
+The choice of edge types into and out of `doc-count` may look surprising, so let's examine it.
 We start with the `doc-source` vertex, which emits one item per document, but its output is distributed across the cluster.
 To get the full document count on each member, each `doc-count`